 “Hello Rob, Thank you for selling me The Liquidator’s Guide.
-I’m finding it very informative and a steal for only $37.
-We’ve been selling returned toys from Genco for 6 months now and have accumulated quite a large pile of unsold merchandise.
+I’m finding it very informative and a steal We’ve been selling returned toys from Genco for 6 months now and have accumulated quite a large pile of unsold merchandise.

 Could you recommend the best channel to get rid of these pieces?
 So far the ideas from Dana Hill to have an event sale might work but will people buy leftover and broken toys?
 Our warehouse is in downtown Indianapolis and we do have a good amount of foot traffic but I’m not certain.
 Thank you!
 David”

 Industry sercets and DIRECT source contacts....I'm sharing 18 years of pallet and truckload buying experience within 200+ pages of the 2022 Liquidators Guide

 David, thanks for the email!
 Toys, huh?
 Awesome, sounds like you’ve found a good niche.
 You bring up a very good point…what do we do with unsold merchandise?
 It seems as though every resell channel, i.e. eBay, Amazon, Craigslist, etc. has its limitations in terms of experiencing a complete “sell through” of all merchandise we source within the liquidation industry.
 So what do we do with left-over stock?

 I would definitely think about holding an Event Sale in your local neighborhood.
 An Event Sale is a one or two day heavily advertised retail liquidation sale where the reseller creates a bit of a customer frenzy by offering merchandise at deep discount for a set (usually short) period of time.
 Maybe a small window of opportunity of say 3-4 hours on any given date.
 This “time crunch” usually sparks a great sense of urgency, thereby masses of people purchase quickly.
 It’s a bit sneaky, but all of those who have every experienced a sales such as this, report the event to be thrilling and cannot wait until the next event is scheduled.